Sandra Eriguel

 Sandra Young Eriguel (born Sandra Young, 23 October 1961) is a Filipina physician and politician who served as Member of the Philippine House of Representatives from La Union's 2nd District from June 30, 2016, until June 30, 2022.

 Early life

-Eriguel born on October 23, 1961 in Agoo, La Union to Dr. Ronaldo Young and Mrs. Virginia Young.
+Eriguel was born on October 23, 1961 in Agoo, La Union to Dr. Ronaldo Young and Mrs. Virginia Young.

 Eriguel grew up and studied in Agoo, La Union.
-Sandra studied on University of the Philippines College of Medicine and later graduate and became license medical doctor.
+Sandra studied in the University of the Philippines College of Medicine and later graduated and became a licensed medical doctor.